CodyReichert/awesome-cl/README.md

   * [colorthemes](https://github.com/koji-kojiro/lem-pygments-colorthemes).
   * compared to icl: has an interactive debugger, has a `!` shell shortcut, has an `%edit` command, has classic readline-based autocompletion (icl has a drop-down), not based on Slynk, can't connect to a running Lisp image.
 * [cl-isocline](https://codeberg.org/digikar/cl-isocline/) - contains `isocline-repl`, a feature-rich Common Lisp REPL with support for: multiline editing, history, syntax highlighting, basic debugging.
-* [sbcli](https://github.com/hellerve/sbcli) - a readline REPL for SBCL.
-With completion, quick commands, optional syntax highlighting (with pygments), and no interactive debugger.
-[GPL3][2].
 * [magic-ed](https://github.com/sanel/magic-ed) - a tiny editing facility, where you can directly load, edit, manipulate and evaluate file or file content from the REPL, when going to a full IDE is too much.
 [MIT][200].

 <!-- See also: -->